imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 * Breathing room between paragraphs
 * Legibility of typeface itself
 * Font pairing to go with the serif typeface

+In the end, the reading experience on my portfolio look and feels like any Medium story.
+It is true.
+I have taken a lot of inspiration from the amazing publishing platform.
+I wouldn’t even deny inspecting their styles from time to time.
+The reason that I did it so similar to Medium is because I wanted my users to read comfortably.
+And, reading stories on Medium has been the best reading experience I have had so far.

+*For the designers who worked on styling Medium stories.
+Thank you for doing such a remarkable job.*

 <p class="mt12">
   <img src="/assets/images/projects/portfolio/reading-experience-demo.png" alt="felixlee.io Reading Experience Demo">